FHTU/Visual-Cryptography/README.md

 # Image Randomizer Tool

 ## Description
-This Python project allows you to **randomly combine and modify three BMP images**.
+This Python project allows you to **randomly combine and make a visual cryptography of two BMP images**.
 The images are resized to 400x400 pixels and processed pixel by pixel with random operations to generate three new images.
+If you take two processed images and place (overlay) them on top of each other, then a third processed image appears.

 The final images are saved as PNG both in a default `output/` folder and in a directory of your choice.